 Change is the key.
 We have to start here.
 Without some behavioral changes, everything stays the same, which means we keep doing the same stuff over and over and over.

-Since we want better results, meaning less stress, more fun, and some well-deserved recognition, we’ll have to do things slightly different.
-If it was easy, we would already be doing it so let’s decide right now that we are open to change.
+Since we want better results, meaning less stress, more fun, and some well-deserved recognition, we’ll have to do things slightly differently.
+If it was easy, we would already be doing it, so let’s decide right now that we are open to change.

 Have a Sense of Humor

 Suggestion: don’t take yourself too seriously.
 A big percentage of what goes on each day can be viewed in a humorous light.
 It sure beats having ulcers, and people like to be around people with a sense of humor.
 I know I don’t like to be around sarcastic people that always seem angry about something.
 No one else does either.

 Here’s the caveat – An overused strength becomes a weakness.
 Example: be confident, but not overconfident.
 Too much confidence comes across as cocky and arrogant.
 Mix in some genuine humility, and you will become confident and poised.

 Similarly, it’s great to be the negotiator that always gets the lowest prices and terms, but quality, dependability, or some other operational problems occasionally come up.
 The correct use of any strength is balancing.
 Look at your results compared to desired results.
 Make adjustments to get your preferred results.